Graduate Student Grant Awards

 Earnings from endowment will be used for an annual cash award and trophy or plaque to be awarded to a graduate student who has made extraordinary contributions to individuals with autism or developmental disorders or their families.

-Awarded to a distinguished Ph.D. student(s) in the College of Educational Studies who is (are) studying to improve the lives of people with disabilities.
+Awarded to a distinguished Ph.D. students in the Attallah College who are studying to improve the lives of people with disabilities.

-The types of support provided by the fellowship may include but are not limited to:
+The types of support provided by the fellowship may include, but are not limited to the following:

 - Conference and international travel grants